butterdori/zmk-config/README.md

 ## Layout
 - The firmware consists of 4 layers: Layer 0 - Calc; Layer 1 - Apps and Func; Layer 2 - Game; Layer 3 - RGB and Bluetooth.
-- Assigning F19 as a shortcut to calculator means double tapping the key switches the layer to the calcaultor layout and launches calculator.
+- Assigning F19 as a shortcut to calculator means double tapping the key switches the layer to the calculator layout and launches calculator.
 - F13~F18 can be assigned to other programs, or used as you see fit.
 - Ctrl+Pg Up/Dn can be used to move between tabs in the browser.
 - Lang 1/2/3 keys are actually Ctrl+Shift+1/2/3, which can be assigned to the different language keyboards you are using.
 - Parentheses and quotations enter both endings and presses the left arrow key once, placing you in the middle.
-- Win+Shift+Left arrow key moves the selected window to your right monitor (if already in the right monitor, it goes to the left monitor).
+- Win+Shift+Right arrow key moves the selected window to your right monitor (if already in the right monitor, it goes to the left monitor).
 - Ext Power Toggle is used when the OLED is not functioning, which can happen due to current limitations in ZMK displays.
 - Number keys for layer 2 are keypad keys, and thus should be used in conjunction with Num Lock.